httpwg/http-extensions/draft-thomson-http-encryption.md

 * Purpose: Identify the key that is in use.
 * Reference: this document

-### key
+### aesgcm128

-* Parameter Name: key
+* Parameter Name: aesgcm128
-* Purpose: Provide an explicit input keying material value.
+* Purpose: Provide an explicit input keying material value for the aesgcm128 content encoding.
 * Reference: this document

 ### dh